 Brows are a big deal.
 Structure, dimension, expression—they're the framework for your face!
 To keep up daily arch appearances, most Beauties resort to plucking in lieu of waxing or threading.
 So, we've decided to focus on the most popular brow hair remover: tweezers.
 Can you honestly say you've ever met any Beauty (man or woman!) without a pair in their stash?
-"Tweezers are one of the best beauty investments you'll ever make," says Benefit Cosmetics Global Brow expert Hilary Foote.
+"Tweezers are one of the best beauty investments you'll ever make," says Hilary Foote, a brow expert, makeup artist, and licensed aesthetician with almost 20 years of experience.
 The self-professed Arch Empress swears by her Tweezerman's, and earned her royal title tweezing over 15,000 pairs of brows in 2011 alone!
 We sat down with Hilary for a little tweezer talk.

 "Shape-wise, stick with either a slant or pointed tip," advises Hilary.
 Slant tweezers are cut at a precise angle and are the most user-friendly of the bunch.
 The sharply angled head enables you to hold the tweezers flat against your face so you can see which hairs you're actually plucking.
 Pointed tweezers come to a thin spike, and are ideal for plucking fine or ingrown hairs and splinters.
 A better choice for personal use, most professionals don’t actually use pointed tweezers on clients.
 "It's illegal for professionals to dig out ingrown hairs with pointed tweezers," reveals Hilary.
 "That's out of the scope for a licensed aesthetician, which is why it's important for self-practiced Beauties to own a pair!"
 Long story short: A personal-use precision instrument is meant for people who know what they're doing.